 You must show your membership card to be admitted to a Guild meeting, whereupon you will be issued a ticket stub.
 These tickets serve two purposes: (1) you could be a lucky winner of a nifty doorprize, and (2) this is how we determine the number of people in attendance at a given meeting.

 We encourage and welcome guests and visitors at our general meetings.
 There is a $5.00 guest fee for non-members attending any meeting hosting an out-of-town speaker.

-The Guild Store is open at each monthly meeting and has available for sale a variety of items with the Quilter's Guild of Dallas logo, including pins, T-shirts, aprons, and coffee mugs.
-Other items for sale include past donation quilt patterns and selected items with quilting themes.
+The Guild Store is often available at monthly meetings and offering a variety of items including pins, T-shirts, and coffee mugs.
+Other items for sale include selected items with quilting themes.